-Swithland Homes, a client of ours, approached us at the start of 2016 about the possibility of gaining planning approval for a residential development on a parcel of land in the village of Woodhouse in Leicestershire.
+Swithland Homes, a client of ours, approached us at the start of 2016 about the possibility of gaining planning approval for residential development on a parcel of land in the village of Woodhouse in Leicestershire.

 We knew obtaining planning consent on this site would be difficult, as Woodhouse is not classified as a sustainable location due to its lack of facilities.